 Many, but not all, restraining order violations are “clear cut.”
 For example, a benign text to the Petitioner, even one as simple as “I miss you” or a “kissy face emoji,” can result in arrest and a criminal violation.
-Each case is unique; for example one can imagine a situation where one “pocket dials” the alleged victim, or an instance where the “violation” arose during a few texts about a parenting time exchange.
+Each case is unique; for example, one can imagine a situation where one “pocket dials” the alleged victim, or an instance where the “violation” arose during a few texts about a parenting time exchange.
 In either of these instances, it would obviously be wise to have an attorney representing your interests.
-Even if the violation is clear cut, an attorney can help cut a deal.
+Even if the violation is clear-cut, an attorney at Levine Law Center can help cut a deal.

 What Happens if the Plaintiff Violates a Restraining Order?